Impact of Employee Engagement on Productivity

 Employee engagement includes employee happiness, job satisfaction, and proper employee communications.

 Commitment relates to the level of satisfaction an employee has with the organization.
 Employee engagement refers to the extra work or effort with the will and desire to meet the goals set up by the institution on employees as assignments or duties.

 The relation between employee engagement and employee relations is direct as the more employees are engaged, the better the relations flourish among the workers.
 Positive and constructive employee relations help to achieve goals in a team easily.

 Productivity and Employee Engagement

-Organizations with a highly engaged population have more success than those that lack employee engagement and have lazy employees.
+Organizations with a highly engaged population succeed more than those lacking employee engagement and have lazy employees.

-In comparison, the firms that take positions in the top quartile have a lower rate of absenteeism.
+In comparison, the firms that take positions in the top quartile have a lower absenteeism rate.
 The difference between a top-quartile and a bottom-quartile company is the impact of employee engagement.

 When employee engagement increases, the quality of health among workers also improves, leading to more productivity.